turboc1208/my_appapi/SQL_Primer.md

 <p></p>

 <p>Also note
-in the query I made random characters’ upper case and lower case.
-The only place that case mattered was inside the quote where I matched use_type=’FAN’ because I put all the use_types in the database in upper case.</p>
+in the query I made random characters√ï upper case and lower case.
+The only place that case mattered was inside the quote where I matched use_type=√ïFAN√ï because I put all the use_types in the database in upper case.</p>